CloudLabsAI-Azure/Azure-Well-Architected-Framework/04-Exercise-4-Reliability.md

 ### **Task 1: Define requirements**

-Building **resiliency** (recovering from failures) and **availability** (running in a healthy state without significant downtime) into your applications begins with gathering requirements.
+Gathering requirements is the first step in incorporating resiliency (recovering from failures) and availability (operating in a healthy condition without significant downtime) into your applications.

 For example, how much downtime is acceptable?
-How much does potential downtime cost your business?
-What are your customer's availability requirements?
-How much do you invest in making your application highly available?
-What is the risk versus the cost?
+What is the cost of potential downtime to your company?
+What are the requirements for your customer's availability?
+How much money do you put into making your app widely available?
+What is the expense versus the risk?

-The following are few of the requirements you should consider to improve reliability requirements and meet business expectations in Azure.
+The following are some of the considerations you should make in Azure to improve reliability and satisfy business goals.

  #### 1. Availability targets